SpookyDervish/SwiftOS/README.md

 ```
 make run
 ```
-and then set the virtual machines iso as the one created in the project directory.
+and then set the virtual machines iso as the one created in the project directory and rerun the command.

 Each of these commands will also create an iso file in the project directory, you can use this in any other virtual machine software, or burn it to a USB.

+## Real Hardware
+**QUICK DISCLAIMER**
+I have **not** tested this on real hardware!
+Real hardware might not like it.

+But with that out of the way...
+To those who still want to test it make sure you use the correct hardware supported by SwiftOS.

+## Credits
+I would like to give a big thank you to the following people:
+- @writeyourownoperatingsystem on YouTube | I learnt a lot from your tutorial series and I'm now using your tutorials as a base that i can build upon

+## Contributing
+Any help is extremely appreciated, feel free to make pull requests and other contributions, then I just have to moderate them.

+# Thanks for reading!